How often you should change your air filters could depend on the following:

 - Air pollution levels and construction around the house

 For basic 1"–3" air filters, manufacturers usually direct you to change them every 30–60 days.
-If you have from light to moderate allergies, you could install a better air filter or change them even more regularly.
+If you deal with from light to moderate allergies, you could get a better air filter or change them even more regularly.

-Or, if you reside a more country area or less occupied residence (like a vacation house) and there are a reduced number of cars around, each year may be often enough.
+Or, if you live a more rural area or less occupied house (like a vacation residence) and there are a reduced number of cars around, each year may be often enough.

-Here are averages that might help you decide how frequently you should get a new air filter at your residence:
+Here are averages that might help you decide how regularly you should get a new air filter at your house:

 - Vacation residence or one occupant and no pets or allergies: every 6–12 months